"There is nothing permanent except change. Change is the only constant.

 strategic process.
 For example; when there are dramatic shifts in market

-conditions, an organization cannot be suddenly turned around and become
+conditions, an organization cannot be suddenly turned around

-several years or so.
+technology appears every several years or so.

 Successful, Lasting Change Flows From Individual Learning, Growth, and

 When cost pressures build and market competition increases, the